"Lincoln and Liberty"

 14. Go Down, Moses -- Afro-American spiritual

-(sung when the Emancipation Proclamation was announced)
+(sung when the Emancipation Proclamation was announced and also later)

 15. +A Prayer For The Captive -- Shaker pacifist hymn by Cecilia DeVere